dart-lang/site-www/README.md

 - `jekyll build` &nbsp;&nbsp;# full site build

-The generated site is placed in the `site.g` folder.
+The generated site is placed in the `_site` folder.
 To serve this folder use:

 - `npx superstatic --port 4000`